fjvallarino/monomer/docs/tutorials/06-composite.md

 - A value that is going to be carried during a drag event.
 This value can be used by other widgets when hovered, to indicate they accept the item or not.
 - A child node.
-This node will displayed as usual, but the user will be able to drag it and drop it.
+This node will be rendered as a regular node, but the user will be able to drag and drop it.

 This widget supports setting the style of the dragged state, plus its max size and optional transparency.